ouatu-ro/ouatu-ro.github.io/src/content/blog/common-sense-learning.md

 ---

-## Things that do not work
+## How to corrupt your common sense

-Some people try to remember counterintuitive results *by contrast* with their common sense.
+You might be tempted to remember counterintuitive results *by contrast* with your common sense.
-They think: "That is the one that feels wrong.
+You think: "That is the one that feels wrong.
 That is how I will remember it."

 It works in the short term and breaks everything in the long run.